SKT1803/pylab-installer/README.md

 <div align="center">

-# A modern Python compiler and notebook runner for desktop.
+# A Modern Python Compiler and Notebook Runner for Desktop

 </div>